15 Waterfalls So Magical You Won't Believe They're in the U.S.

 These thundering cascades are some of the country's best natural wonders.

-Tagged as one of the Seven Wonders of the World, the Victoria Falls in southern Africa epitomizes the jaw-dropping beauty and transformative power that waterfalls have over us—and will continue to do so for centuries.
-And, lucky for you, some of the world’s most awe-inspiring waterfalls exist right here in the United States—just off the beaten path.
+Tagged as one of the Seven Wonders of the World, the Victoria Falls in southern Africa epitomizes the jaw-dropping beauty and transformative power that waterfalls have over us.
+And, lucky for you, some of the world's most awe-inspiring cascades exist right here in the United States—just off the beaten path.

 Multnomah Falls; Columbia River Gorge, Oregon

 Perhaps one of the most captivating destinations in the country, Multnomah Falls is 611 feet of cascading water, surrounded by lush forests and streams.
 And best of all, it's located a scant 30 minutes outside of Portland—so you don't have to trade urban comfort for a taste of nature.
 For a view of the falls similar to the one pictured above, you need only drive to the visitors center, park your car, and walk just a few feet to the base of the waterfall.
 For a closer look, take the paved trail to reach Benson Bridge, which spans the falls at the first tier's base.

 Pro tip: For a true taste of Portland, stay at the Ace Hotel in the center of downtown, within walking distance of the legendary Powell's Books—and roughly 1.5 trillion coffee shops.

 Also referred to as the Havasupai Falls, this magical destination brings visitors from all over the world to witness the beautiful colors of the canyons in contrast with the crystal blue of the falls.
 Though, be warned before you set out for the trek that this one is a doozy, and it's recommended for experienced hikers only.

 Pro tip: For the best views of the park—not to mention some seriously haute dining—book your room at El Tovar Hotel, which is nestled right inside the park.